microsoft/ipe/docs/usage/events.md

 AUDIT1809 IPE policy_name="AllowAll" policy_version=0.0.0
 ```

-This event is emitted when a policy is activated via `sysctl ipe.active_policy`
+This event is emitted when a policy is activated via the securityfs node,
+`/sys/kernel/security/ipe/policies/$policy_name/active`
 or when a policy is activated in place via
 `$SECURITYFS/ipe/policies/<policy_name>/raw`.
 It is emitted to the audit
 channel, and can be used to provide a record of when policies were made active.